Installing Shibboleth v2.5: Apache or Windows

 - SELECT THE DISCOVERY SERVICE OR A SINGLE IDENTITY PROVIDER

-Shibboleth allows the use of a discovery service.
-This service permits a user to select which identity provider they will use for authentication.
+Shibboleth allows the use of a discovery service, which permits a user to select which identity provided they will use for authentication.
 Alternatively, the service provider may configure one static identity provider to use.
-In the future Carnegie Mellon will be providing its own discovery service specific to identity providers available on campus.
 Do one of the following:

-- If you want to use the InCommon Discovery Service, uncommment the following block:
+- To use the InCommon Discovery Service, uncomment the following block:

-- If you want to use only the Carnegie Mellon Pittsburgh identity provider, uncommment the following block:
+- To use only the Carnegie Mellon identity provider:

 Step 4: Registering your Service Provider with InCommon

 At this point your system should have a properly configured shibboleth; however, it will NOT work until it is registered with InCommon Federation.
 To register, send an email message as follows.

 - SP Host Name - This name should be the fully qualified DNS name that your audience will use to access your web service.